annashand10/Frontend-checklist/README.md

 * Which problems developer can meet when developing for Mozilla/IE/Safari
 * Why different browsers have different related problems
 * Understanding the HTTP structure
-* What is DOM? and it’s kinds, how does browser render DOM
+* What is DOM? baby don't hurt me and its types, how does browser render DOM
 * Thoughts about JavaScript linters and “lint driven development”

 ## HTML